gromnitsky/lostclipart/client/doc/terms.md

 This website is provided "as is," with all faults, and
 <code>lostclipart.com</code> express no representations or warranties,
-of any kind related to this Website or the materials contained on this website.
+of any kind related to this website or the materials contained on this website.
 Also, nothing contained on this website shall be interpreted as advising you.